Paper plane made out of a dollar bill

 COO at Guideline

-There’s never been a better time for employers to start a new 401(k).
+There’s never been a better time for employers to start a new 401(k) plan.
 Why, you might ask?

-Recent retirement legislation has made offering a 401(k) more affordable than ever.
-Thanks to the SECURE 2.0 Act, eligible employers may receive up to $16,500 in tax credits1 over a plan’s first three years to help offset initial plan costs.
-The Act also introduced the Starter 401(k) plan, a retirement benefit designed to make it easier for businesses to give its employees a way to save for the future.
+Recent retirement legislation has made offering a 401(k) plan more affordable than ever.
+Thanks to the SECURE 2.0 Act, eligible employers may receive up to $16,500 in tax credits1 over the plan’s first three years to help offset initial plan costs.
+The Act also introduced the Starter 401(k) plan, a retirement benefit designed to make it easier for businesses to provide employees a way to save for the future.

 In this post, we’ll break down everything employers need to know about Starter 401(k) plans, including: